ebrake/visav-health-platform/README.md

 1. Ensure Backend and Front End are built (see Build Project)

+2. Ensure Backend Server is running

-2. Start server with command: `npm run client`
+3. Start server with command: `npm run client`

 ## How to Publish